 If a large drug company discovered a cure for the common cold, one could reasonably expect the company's common stock to skyrocket.
 The growth in market value is in anticipation of earnings growth from sales of the new drug.

 At the same time, the company's preferred shares likely wouldn't budge much in price, except to the extent that the preferred dividend is now safer due to the higher earnings.
 This additional safety can lead to the market value of the preferred shares rising (which causes the yield to fall), but the movement is unlikely to match that of the common stock.

-Imagine, a few weeks later, that same drug company announced that they no longer believe the cure is effective.
-The price of the common stock would likely plummet, but as long as the business is still expected to honor its preferred stock dividend payments, the preferred stock price would remain relatively stable.
+If that same drug company later announced that they no longer believe the cure is effective, the common stock price would likely plummet.
+The preferred stock price would likely remain relatively stable.